mariojfrith/cognitiv-array-query/README.md

 # Cognitiv Array Query

-A powerful JavaScript library for performing complex queries on arrays of objects with support for nested structures, arrays, and advanced operators.
+A powerful JavaScript library for performing MongoDB-style queries on arrays of objects, with enhanced features for offline data filtering.
+Perfect for working with MongoDB collections locally while maintaining familiar query syntax.

 ## Features

+- MongoDB-compatible query syntax with additional enhancements
 - Complex nested object and array querying
 - Rich set of comparison operators
 - Support for logical operators ($and, $or, $not)